Washington Double Star Catalog

 removed.

-- The Double Star Library notes that some of the USNO catalogs
+- The WDS website notes that some of the USNO catalogs

 are "updated nightly".
 What does that mean?